siliconflow/BizyAir/README.md

 # BizyAir

+- [2024/07/11] 🌩️ We release new nodes, featuring removing image background, photo-quality image generation, and animation super-resolution capabilities.
+- [2024/07/10] 🌩️ We release nodes that support Kolors and LLM(large language models).

 BizyAir is a collection of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) nodes that help you overcome environmental and hardware limitations, allowing you to more easily generate high-quality content with ComfyUI.

 ![](./docs/docs/getting-started/imgs/text2img.gif)